Flour Bluff, Corpus Christi, Texas: Recreation

 Flour Bluff is bordered on the East by the Laguna Madre, renowned for its fine Red Drum, (or Redfish) and Trout fishing.
 The Boat Hole, accessed from the North Bluff is an area between the Naval Air Station on the west and Dimmit's Island on the east; Corpus Christi Bay to the north and the Boat Hole flats (immediately north of the JFK Causeway) to the south provides excellent fishing.
 Deeper draft boats come in from the bay, while shallower boats can use the channel that parallels Flour Bluff to the north of the JFK causeway.
+Flour Bluff houses The CCA Marine Development Center in Flour Bluff, Corpus Christi, Texas.
+The hatchery produces red drum and spotted sea trout into the Texas bays.

-One of Flour Bluff's many parks, Waldron Park, is also the site of a 9-hole disc golf course.
+One of Flour Bluff's many parks, Waldron Park, is also the site of a 9-hole disc golf course and a small pond with a picnic spot.
+The area has many other parks, a skate park and the public pool, Parker Pool.
+Adjacent to the public pool you can find a basket ball court that is also open to the public.